 All states and the federal government use lethal injection as their primary method of execution.
-Some states use a three-drug protocol, others use a single-drug process.
-The three-drug protocol uses an anesthetic, followed by pancuronium bromide to paralyze the inmate and potassium chloride to stop the inmate's heart.
-The one-drug protocol uses a lethal dose of an anesthetic.
+States use a variety of protocols using one, two, or three drugs.
+The three-drug protocol uses an anesthetic or sedative, typically followed by pancuronium bromide to paralyze the inmate and potassium chloride to stop the inmate's heart.
+The one or two-drug protocols typically use a lethal dose of an anesthetic or sedative.

 Death Penalty in Flux (states where executions are on hold)

 Autopsy photos of a botched lethal-injection execution in Florida (New Republic May 29, 2014).

 Picture of DreamPharma, international source for drugs used in some U.S. executions